awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dms-endpoint-neptunesettings.md

 # AWS::DMS::Endpoint NeptuneSettings<a name="aws-properties-dms-endpoint-neptunesettings"></a>

 Provides information that defines an Amazon Neptune endpoint\.
+This information includes the output format of records applied to the endpoint and details of transaction and control table data information\.
+For more information about the available settings, see [ Specifying endpoint settings for Amazon Neptune as a target](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.Neptune.html#CHAP_Target.Neptune.EndpointSettings) in the *AWS Database Migration Service User Guide*\.

 ## Syntax<a name="aws-properties-dms-endpoint-neptunesettings-syntax"></a>